Have a back up plan or two. Things like weather events, congestion, or wildlife can close trails and roads on short notice.

 Dispose of Waste Properly

-Otherwise, deposit solid human waste in cat-holes dug 6 to 8 inches deep at least 0.25 mile from water, camp, and trails.
+Otherwise, deposit solid human waste in catholes dug 6 to 8 inches (15 to 20 cm) deep, at least 0.25 mile from water, campsites, and trails.
 Cover and disguise the cathole when finished.
-Pack out toilet paper and hygiene products.
+Pack out all toilet paper and hygiene products just like other trash.